-In 1939, a second (at least) wine and cheese tasting was held by the Wine and Food Society of New York.
-It was reported on by Charles B. Driscoll, who wrote a column for the San Bernadino Sun in California, “New York Day By Day”.
+An early, 1939 wine and cheese tasting was held by the Wine and Food Society of New York, a pioneering American branch of the International Wine and Food Society founded in London, U.K. in 1933.
+It was reported on that year by Charles B. Driscoll in the San Bernadino Sun in his column “New York Day By Day”.

-Driscoll was mildly amused by this early New York foodie scene but isn’t as skeptical as the New York Times for a similar event in 1936, as discussed here.
+Driscoll, out in sunny California, was mildly amused by this early foodie foray in New York.
+The New York Times was even more arch when reviewing a similar event in 1936, as I discussed here.

 From the Driscoll piece:

 The Wine and Food society is one of the interesting organizations of New York.
 It has grown from a nucleus of a few gourmets.
 Recently I attended a tasting at the Ritz-Carlton, and was astonished to find four or five hundred people filling the grand ballroom as they noseyed about, tasting a sliver of cheese here and a thimbleful of port wine there.
 On an occasion of this kind, there may be as many as 30 or 40 tables or counters, each numbered, and each dispensing only one kind of wine or food.
 The most accomplished gourmets sit at tables with rows of samples of wine and cheese before them, comparing, whiffing, making notes.
 The general membership and guests make a social affair of it, milling about and gathering in small groups, wine-glasses and cheese slices in hand.

 With hundreds of attendees, the Wine and Food Society’s pre-war wine and cheese tastings were quite sophisticated affairs.
 Tickets must have been sold to the public as it seems unlikely, although possible, the Manhattan group had that many members then.
 Perhaps a current analogy is the whiskey and large beer festivals that occur regularly in North American cities.